-I am an Associate Professor of Sociology at UC Berkeley (on leave 2012-2013) and currently a director of the Max Planck-Sciences Po Center on Coping with Instability in Market Societies and a professor of sociology at Sciences Po, Paris.
-A comparative sociologist by training and taste, I am interested in variations in economic and political knowledge and practice across nations.
+I am a Professor of Sociology at UC Berkeley and an associate fellow of the Max Plack-Sciences Po Center on Coping with Instability in Market Societies (Maxpo).
+A comparative sociologist by training and taste, I am interested in national variations in knowledge and practice.
 My first book, Economists and Societies (Princeton University Press 2009), explored the distinctive character of the discipline and profession of economics in three countries.
-I am now working on a second book, tentatively called Measure for Measure: Social Ontologies of Classification, which examines the cultural and institutional logic of what we may call “national classificatory styles” across a range of empirical domains.
-Current studies for this book include environmental valuation, the digitization of books and the classification of wines in France and the United States.
-Other ongoing research focuses on the moral underpinnings and moral consequences of economic processes and technologies; the role of credit in social stratification (with Kieran Healy); the comparative study of political organization (with Evan Schofer and Brian Lande); the microsociology of courtroom exchanges (with Roi Livne); the sociology of economics, with Etienne Ollion and Yann Algan, and with Rakesh Khurana; the politics of wine classifications in France and the United States (with Rebecca Elliott and Olivier Jacquet).
+A second book, The Ordinal Society (with Kieran Healy), is under contract.
+This book investigates new forms of social stratification and morality in the digital economy.
+Other recent research focuses on the valuation of nature in comparative perspective; the moral regulation of states; the comparative study of political organization (with Evan Schofer and Brian Lande); the microsociology of courtroom exchanges (with Roi Livne); the sociology of economics, with Etienne Ollion and Yann Algan, and with Rakesh Khurana; the politics of wine classifications in France and the United States (with Rebecca Elliott and Olivier Jacquet).